Title

 The diagnosis of diabetes: At any age, this life-altering disease can leave you in a state of depression, distress, and burnout.

-The demands of diabetes: Keeping your blood glucose well managed sometimes feels impossible; with many components to consider, it can seem increasingly overwhelming.
+The demands of diabetes: Keeping your blood glucose well managed sometimes feels impossible, and chasing the rollercoasters of blood sugar levels can be daunting.
+With many components to consider, it can seem increasingly overwhelming.
+This is the prime time to speak with a diabetes educator about your blood glucose levels to help improve your glycemic control.

 The threat of complications: Diabetes complications are dangerous, but worrying about the future or belittling yourself over past mistakes is pointless.
 All you can do is what you can do.
 The past is over, and the future hasn’t happened yet; you can only deal with the here and now.